Urban Abroad

 • Most popular type of crime is larceny.

-Common sense dictates you shouldn’t leave your smartphone in plain view in a locked car and expect it to remain there, etc.
+If you decide to rent a car here, common sense dictates you shouldn’t leave your smartphone in plain view in a locked car and expect it to remain there, etc.

 If you rent a bike make sure the rental company outfits you with adequate locks (and that you follow their locking instructions).